In this post, I’ll walk you through the key ingredients to get started with Japanese cooking.

 Types of Dashi

-- Tip: Choose high-quality dashi powder made with natural ingredients.
+- Dashi Powder: Quick and beginner-friendly.
+Look for high-quality powder made with natural ingredients.

 🗄️Pantry Staples